Irish Moss: The Natural Health Benefits

 Because Irish moss is gelatinous it can be used to quell hunger, this makes it great for weight loss as well as digestion.
 It coats and protects the stomach and intestinal wall with it’s jelly like consistency which is also beneficial to people with ulcers.

 Irish moss energizes the body and is used in the Caribbean as an aphrodisiac to increase energy and libido.
 Because it’s so mineral rich it is possible for one to survive on only Irish moss for prolonged periods of time.
 The Irish relied on it as a staple during the potato famine of the 19th century.

 Treatment for aliments

 - Helps to remove mucus from the body and is used to remove mucus from the lungs

 - Can be used to treat colds coughs or respiratory illness

 - Can be applied to the skin for burns, rashes or as a facial mask

 Consuming Irish moss

-Irish moss can be acquired in it’s dried state in health food stores, Caribbean markets or you can buy it online.
+Irish moss can be acquired in it’s dried state in health food stores, Caribbean markets or you can buy some online.
 It then needs to be soaked for 4-6 hours or overnight, after which it has to be thoroughly rinsed to remove dirt, sand, salt and debris before consumption.